 If you’re not satisfied with how gay men are portrayed in science fiction, you are not alone!
 I’m a gay male writer and digital illustrator.
-My illustrated science fiction eBook series Moon Men Deep Inside presents realistic gay male characters with no stereotyping or clichés.
+My science fiction time travel novel Baja Clavius: Moon Men Deep Inside presents realistic gay male characters with no stereotyping or clichés.

 In my opinion, gay science fiction of that kind (erotica dressed up with futurist props and set dressing with stereotypical characters) is not legitimate.
 It is not worth anyone’s time whatsoever.